E-invoicing in GST: A Comprehensive Guide

 • Certain entities like SEZs, Insurance companies, and banks are exempt from E-Invoicing.

-While initially, E-Invoicing was a choice, it is now mandatory up to a certain turnover limit.
-It first became mandatory on October 1, 2020, for businesses with an annual turnover of 500 crores or more.
-Ever since, it has gone through multiple phases with a reduced turnover threshold limit every time.
-At present, E-Invoicing is mandatory for businesses with 5 cr+ turnover as per the CBIC Notification No. 10/2023- Central Tax.
+Originally, the mandate was set for businesses with an annual turnover of ₹500 crores from October 1, 2020.
+Since then, the threshold has been reduced progressively, and as per CBIC Notification No. 10/2023-Central Tax, it is now mandatory for businesses with a turnover of ₹5 crores or more—with further reductions on the horizon.
 Given that mandatory threshold limit can soon be reduced to 1cr+ turnover, it is important to have clarity about E-Invoicing.
 Businesses should especially understand how it is an imperative part of GST return filing now.

 This blog post here will cover detailed information about E-Invoicing, its applicability in GST, how it works, and more.